 - When replacing a dated boiler (in a dated system) you must consider and qualify what has been done to the heated structure in the interim.
 Particularly any energy requirement changes effected by millwork (doors & windows) and insulation improvements must be considered.

 - Have energy improvements changed the heating “proportions” of radiation requirements, exhibited by uneven room heating?
 If so, add radiation to extremely affected areas where overall balance cannot be achieved by modestly adjusting dampers on all other radiation.
 Remember, closing dampers will reduce heating efficiency.

 - There is a benefit to be gained by having excessive radiation effected by energy improvements.
 Specifically, lower system operating temperatures and rapid recovery will facilitate thermostatically controlled, energy-saving setbacks.

 - Similarly, the equipment duty cycle and mean boiler temperature reductions add up to measurable operating cost improvements.

 Regarding Items 3 & 4, we offer two “new system” observations:

 - Some new homes are designed so radiation-marginal that functional thermostat setbacks are minimal, if at all achievable under deep cold conditions.

 - Full house “under-floor” and “in-concrete” tubing radiation systems offer virtually no effective temperature set-back capabilities, a notable energy penalty!

 Summarizing, weigh the operating characteristics of your particular hydronic system application before selecting any boiler.
 Over-sizing beyond your radiation capacity is a waste of money.
 Given that:

 - There is still no substitute for a well executed Heat Loss Calculation.

-- Look at an intelligent FHW distribution option using a Taco Delta-T Circulator.
+- Also look at an intelligent FHW distribution option using a Taco Delta-T Circulator.
 An improvement to any system that returns great benefits!
 (Read our other Blogs.)